 PFLW seeking access to records of concerned alumni of Princeton.

-People for the liberal way has requested access to the records of concerned alumni of Princeton stored at the Library of Congress in the archive of former National Review publisher William Rusher.
+People for the Liberal Way has requested access to the records of concerned alumni of Princeton stored at the Library of Congress in the archive of former National Review publisher William Rusher.

-But here you have Ted Kennedy representing people for the liberal way, demanding records the New York Times has already seen we've got the press release that they proudly released November 18th of 2005.
+We've got the press release that they proudly released November 18th of 2005.

 This is typical.

-This is the usual suspects, these outdated, floundering, losing power, left-wing radical groups who have chains around the necks of the Democrats on the committee, and they are leading them in the direction they want them to go because the Democratic, you have to remember, the Democrats are a party made up of individual constituencies.
+These outdated, floundering, losing power, left-wing radical groups who have chains around the necks of the Democrats on the committee, and they are leading them in the direction they want them to go because the Democratic party, you have to remember, the Democrats are a party made up of individual constituencies.

-And if you'll note the way the questioning goes, Feinstein, she'll take care of what the Nags want asked.
+And if you'll note the way the questioning goes, Feinstein, she'll take care of what the nags want asked.

 Biden will take care of what he wants asked.